How to Make a Scrappy Rainbow Mini Quilt

 That was the main reason for beginning this series.
 The videos are also a little bit different from my others.
 My filming process shows a lot more of me sewing the projects.

 I plan on bringing a new (and free) project to viewers every month.
+These will be smaller projects that can be made in a shorter time period than larger quilts.
 I hope you will join me.
 Look for announcements on my email and social media.

 Presenting Episode #2 of “Working Our Scraps Off”